 5. You’re struggling with compliance

-One of the most challenging aspects for payroll and HR teams over the past year has been rapidly, but accurately, adhering to new, complex legislation.
-Plus, there’s the annual minimum wage increases, the introduction of new pay gap reporting requirements, the extension of off-payroll working rules (IR35) to the private sector, and much more to contend with.
+One of the most challenging aspects for payroll and HR teams recently has been rapidly, but accurately, adhering to new, complex legislation.
+Plus, there are the annual minimum wage increases, the introduction of new pay gap reporting requirements and much more to contend with.

 That said, it’s not surprising that in-house teams without the expert legislative knowledge are worried about the costly risks and penalties of non-compliance.